‘Teen Mom OG’ Star Mackenzie McKee Flaunts Killer Figure In Shorts & Tank Top While Lifting Weights

 Teen Mom star Mackenzie McKee took to her Instagram page to share a workout-chic shot that saw her in skimpy attire.
-The post was added to her page on August 26, and her fans have been flooding it with praise since it went live.
+The post was added on August 26, and her fans have been flooding it with praise since it went live.

 The image captured Mackenzie posed in the center of the frame with a big smile on her face.
-She appeared in her living room in front of a grey couch with decorative pillows on top.
-On the wall behind her, there were a few black and white photos of her children and rustic farmhouse window panes with wreaths hung in the front.
+She appeared in her living room in front of a gray seat with decorative pillows on top.
+On the wall behind her, there were a few black-and-white photos of her children and rustic farmhouse-style window panes with wreaths hung in the front.
 A rolled-up workout mat appeared in the corner near the couch, but Mackenzie ensured that all eyes were glued to her figure as she flaunted her bombshell body in a tiny, athletic outfit.

-On her upper-half, the reality star rocked a tank top that boasted an olive green hue.
+On her upper half, the reality star rocked a tank top that boasted an olive green hue.
 The garment appeared to be sleeveless, but her long, blond locks were covering the straps.
-She held a 10 lb weight in each hand while flaunting her muscular arms for the camera.
-Also of note was the short cut of the tank, which allowed the mother of three to tease a glimpse of her rock hard abs.
+She held a 10-lb. weight in each hand while flaunting her arms for the camera.
+Also of note was the short cut of the tank, which allowed the mother of three to tease a glimpse of her abs.

-Mackenzie also rocked a pair of short shorts that were tight on her figure.
-The piece boasted a primary black hue and hit high on her thigh, allowing her to show off her muscular legs.
+Mackenzie also rocked a pair of short shorts.
+The bottoms were black and hit high on her thigh, allowing her to show off her toned legs.
 She rocked a pair of white ankle socks and Adidas superstar sneakers to complete her outfit.

 View this post on Instagram